 First up are a half dozen figures from North Star Military Figures

 .
 Until recently, Northstar was manufacturing figures packaged specifically for use with the very popular Muskets & Tomahawks rules set.
 With a second edition of M&T pending at some unnamed future date, Northstar recently put their figure line on hold.

 Fortunately I had grabbed a pack of Indian reinforcements at a convention earlier this year.
 The six models, armed with muskets and hatchets, all come with nice detail of equipment, jewelry and some hooded frocks.
 I chose to paint them in colorful reds, greens and blues, reflecting the steady trade of European goods during the era.
 The sculpts are solid with a real 28mm feel a bit larger than my Conquests which stand closer to 25mm.
 With these Northstar Indians, my native forces have grown in variety and scale as I build out a larger group of allies for my French.

-- Posted by French and Indian War, General Gaming in
+- Posted by kimbervanry in French and Indian War, General Gaming

 - Tagged: 28mm, American Indians, British, British Colonialism, Conquest Miniatures, French, French and Indian War, French Colonialism, Iroquois, miniatures, Native Americans, North Star Military Figures, painting, painting guide, scale modelling, Warlord Games